TheScrewdriver/libft/README.md

 ## Requirements

-To execute tests, the "Check Unit Testing Frameworks for C" is required:
+To execute tests, the * [Check Unit Testing Frameworks for C](https://www.gnu.org/software/automake/) is required.

 ## Using

 To compile the libft:

 	$ make

-(with bonus)

-	$ make bonus
+	$ make bonus // for bonus functions

-To execute tests:

-	$ make test
+	$ make test  // for tests

 ## Library content